 - Negative Space Wedgie: The radiation cloud that caused the disaster on the Warden.
 It caused most people to turn into piles of calcium with no advance symptoms, mutated the surviving flora and fauna, and affected the ship's systems.

-- Nuclear Nasty: All of the monsters on the Warden are the results of earth animals or plants having mutated from unusual radiation.
+- Nuclear Mutant: All of the monsters on the Warden are the results of earth animals or plants having mutated from unusual radiation.

 - Radiation-Immune Mutants: Every character had a "Radiation Resistance" trait, which means some mutants are more immune than others.